 International trade and logistics are complex.
 Countries have different laws and regulations and it is really challenging to understand and follow them.
-Therefore, standardized global rules called terms of delivery, also known as Incoterms, have been set in place.
+Therefore, standardized global rules called terms of delivery, also known as incoterms 2020, have been set in place.

-Term of delivery is the standard contract used to define responsibility and liability between the seller and the buyer for the shipment of goods.
+The Term Of Delivery is the standard contract used to define responsibility and liability between the seller and the buyer for the shipment of goods.
 Simply put, the term of delivery determines how far along into the process the supplier will ensure that the goods are moved and at what point the buyer takes over the shipment process.

 There are two main aspects to consider: